julien123123/Memregs/readme.md

 `name` [*str*] : name

 `mem` [*obj with buffre protocol*] : most likely a byte array or a memory location like nvm or deepsleep memory
+>[!NOTE]
->[!NOTE] every memregs class uses bytearray buffer to prevent crashing you microcontroller when changing individual values
+> Every memregs class uses bytearray buffer to prevent crashing you microcontroller when changing individual values

 `offset` [*int*] Where the first byte of the memory array is